-When someone sees Sumatra coffee their response is usually very positive or very negative.
+When someone sees Sumatra coffee their response is usually either very positive or very negative.
 There seems to be very few without a definite opinion on this growing region.
-Perhaps as we explore the fact about this coffee you will be fall more in love with Sumatra or be willing to at least be more open to trying Silver Bridge Coffee Harimau Tiger Sumatra coffee.
+Perhaps as we explore the facts about this coffee you will fall more in love with Sumatra or at least be more open to trying Silver Bridge Coffee’s Harimau Tiger Sumatra coffee.

 Where does Sumatra coffee come from?